abinnovator/Surfer-IDE/README.md

 Indexing creates a summary of every file in your project, giving AI agents and the editor deep context about what you're building.
 It powers several core features:

-- **Run projects instantly** — indexed projects can be launched with a single button click
+- **Run projects instantly** — indexed projects can be launched with a single button click(Still has a few kinks lol)
 - **Context-aware AI** — agents have full project context, leading to fewer errors and more relevant suggestions

 ### Lang Packs